-Opening up and talking to someone about your thoughts, worries and feelings can give yourself the time and space to reflect and adjust.
+Opening up and talking to someone about your thoughts, worries and feelings can give you the time and space to reflect and adjust.
 There are many different types of counselling and talking therapies, which enable you to make sense of what you are experiencing and develop effective ways of managing.

-Counselling sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.
+Sessions are confidential, so you can talk about things you might not feel comfortable discussing with anyone else.

-Challenge negative thinking
+Challenge negative thoughts

+You might spend a lot of time either worrying about the future or regretting the past.
 A counsellor can help you to distance yourself from catastrophising thoughts where a person imagines the worst possible outcome.
 Irrational thoughts can lead to high levels of stress, anxiety and depression.

 Here are some general examples of catastrophising: